jimmybanta/LLM-from-scratch/README.md

 - text-data-info/ -- contains information about the datasets used (the full datasets aren't being uploaded to GitHub)
   - LimaRP.md - the small dataset used for testing

-- tokenize/ -- contains modules related to tokenization
-- embed/ -- contains modules related to word embedding
+- pre_process/ -- contains modules for pre-processing (tokenize, embed, encode_position)

+- dev_journal.md -- a development journal I'm keeping of the project

+- logging.conf -- logging configuration